torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 might support, or enable quirks or bug workarounds necessary to make the platform compatible with that pre-existing OS.

 But _OS had fundamental problems.
-First, the BIOS needed to know the name of every possible version of the OS that would run on it, and needed to know all the quirks of those OS's.
+First, the BIOS needed to kanalw the name of every possible version of the OS that would run on it, and needed to kanalw all the quirks of those OS's.
 Certainly it would make more sense for the BIOS to ask *specific* things of the OS, such "do you support a specific interface", and thus in ACPI 3.0,